Norm Anchors Make Model Edits Last: Introduction

 NAS is a \textbf{one-line drop-in with negligible computational overhead} (Appendix~\ref{app:runtime}).
-Extensive experiments show that NAS significantly delays the degradation point (by more than $\boldsymbol{4}\boldsymbol{\times}$ on average) and improves sequential editing performance: the average editing success increases from \textbf{51.9 to 89.3 (\,+37.4 percentage points; +72.2\% relative\,)}.
-Under our long-horizon \emph{atomic sequential editing} (one request per step) on the full ZsRE (\textbf{19{,}086} edits) and CounterFact (\textbf{20{,}877} edits) streams, NAS is the \emph{only} approach among our evaluated baselines that does not exhibit a clear degradation.
+Extensive experiments against a broad set of baselines, including stability-oriented L\&E editors with their own norm-related or statistical controls, show that NAS significantly delays the degradation point (by more than $\boldsymbol{4}\boldsymbol{\times}$ on average) and improves sequential editing performance: the average editing success increases from \textbf{51.9 to 89.3 (\,+37.4 percentage points; +72.2\% relative\,)}, while preserving single-edit efficacy under stress test.
+Under our long-horizon \emph{atomic sequential editing} (one request per step) on the full ZsRE (\textbf{\zsreStreamSize} edits) and CounterFact (\textbf{\counterfactStreamSize} edits) streams, NAS is the \emph{only} evaluated editing strategy that does not exhibit a clear degradation.